The NSW Government has introduced a new land management State Environmental Planning Policy.

 The Vegetation SEPP also applies to land within a variety of zones as set out in the legislation ‘Land to which the policy applies’.

-Further details on the NSW Government’s biodiversity reforms package can be found here
+Find further details on the NSW Government’s biodiversity reforms package.